apostrophecms/apostrophe-documentation/other/field-types/boolean.md

 # `boolean`

 A `boolean` field is a simple "True/False" choice.
 The value stored in the database will be either `true` or `false`.
+To customize the displayed values, use the [`choices`](../properties/choices.md) property and its sub-properties.

 ## Settings